 The development of good short-term educational programs for the communities the College serves is not enough.
 The educational process is a human one, and if it is to be truly successful, the College must be concerned with persons throughout their lives.
-The future is sure to bring change and today's student will have a continuing need for education five. ten, and twenty years from now.
+The future is sure to bring change and today's student will have a continuing need for education five, ten, and twenty years from now.

-North Lake, therefore, will not only assist its students in getting their first jobs or in making successful transitions to four-year colleges, but it will also follow-up with its students.
+North Lake, therefore, will not only assist its students in getting their first jobs or in making successful transitions to four-year colleges, but it that they are welcome back at any time for further skill development or enrichment.
+After all, the success of individuals is North Lake's success.

+will also follow-up with its students.
 It will determine how individual students are doing and what strengths and weaknesses the College has.
 This information will help the College better prepare for the future.

 Most important, North Lake College will work hard to assure that its students feel they are a part of the institution throughout their lives and that they are welcome back at any time for further skill development or enrichment.
-After all, the success of individuals is North Lake's success.
+After all, the success of individuals is North Lake's success